CODE4UVOS/HFAN/README.md

 #  HFAN: Hierarchical Feature Alignment Network for Unsupervised Video Object Segmentation (ECCV 2022)

-## Google Drive subscription has expired, and we have migrated models to Baidu Drive.
+## Note: Google Drive subscription has expired, and we have migrated models to Baidu Drive.

 ## Introduction
 > This work has been accepted to ECCV 2022.<br>